wjko2/INQUISITIVE/README.md

 AP: 591\~695, 1051\~1445

-We release the WSJ and AP articles.

-Since Newsela is copyrighted, please obtain permission from newsela (<href>https://newsela.com/data</href>) first, and then send me an email to ask for the articles (wjko@outlook.com).
+Since the articles are copyrighted, please send me an email to ask for the articles (wjko@outlook.com).
+Please obtain permission from newsela (https://newsela.com/data) first before emailing me.

 # Note on span